sueszli/dotfiles/os-windows.md

 - `Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\PrecisionTouchPad` → cursor speed to 20
 - "control your mouse with a keypad": pointer speed in system settings → (should stay OFF)

+*lenovo vantage*

+- go to power settings and set max limit for battery charging when plugged in

 *wsl*

 - https://docs.microsoft.com/en-us/windows/wsl/install